larkwt96/syn/README.md

 * It will save bandwidth and time by only pushing files with changes, this allows for frequent syn calls (rsync's --update option).
-* If the current state of the directory is desired, you can push with the -d command to delete missing files on the remote server (rsync's --delete option)
+* If the current state of the directory is desired, you can push with the -d option to delete missing files on the remote server (rsync's --delete option)

-### TODO ###

-combine remote repo vs dir

 ### Usage ###
-This file contains notes used for development.

 Usage:
-    synctree command [args...]
+    syn command [args...]

 Commands:
-    init [[server:]path]
+    init [server:]path
-        Initializes a syn directory in current directory pointing to the remote (or local) path.
-If it is the server directory, don't specify path.
-        Edit .ssh/config so rsync can correctly connect to the remote repo.
+        Configures the current directory as a syn directory with the remote dir specified.
+It's recommended that 'server' is defined in your .ssh/config file.
+It adds a .syn file to the root of the syn directory.
+        This file gets sourced when the syn command is run.

     uninit
-        Unconfigures current syn repo by removing .syn config file.
+        Unconfigures the current syn repo (by removing the .syn config file).

     set [server:]path
-        Sets the remote directory.
+        Sets the remote directory of the current syn repo.

     push -adl
         Pushes files in current directory to remote directory.
+Note that it doesn't push the entire syn directory by default.

         Options
         -a, Push entire syn directory